JSilvestrini/Elden-Ring-NN/README.md

 #### Cheat Engine

-Inside of the Hexinton Table Add the following under the section shown below:
+Place the Hexinton table inside of `scripts/place_cheat_table_here/` and inside of the Hexinton Table Add the following under the section shown below:

 ```
 Enable